jjvanzon/Circular-Language-Spec/constructs-drafts/concepts.md

 #### Concepts

-*This brainstorm was written in the context of efforts to program a prototype app 'Encircle 3'.*
+*This brainstorm was written in the context of efforts to program a prototype app 'Circle 3'.*

-The *concepts* construct will become important in the new language, only it will not be implemented yet in Encircle 3.
-However, Encircle 3 has to be implemented in a way that the concepts construct can later be added to it.
+The *concepts* construct will become important in the new language, only it will not be implemented yet in Circle 3.
+However, Circle 3 has to be implemented in a way that the concepts construct can later be added to it.
 Concepts are so important that this must be possible.
 So in order to feel comfortable about this I have to know more about concepts, so I am going to work out a preliminary, brainstorm-style design here.

 For this I am going to look into the Creator 0.9 code in which I will see what concepts need to be capable of and I will list out what you have to be able to define inside a concept and then maybe I will get a picture of how this should look in a diagram.